A combinatorial description of topological complexity for finite spaces: Introduction

-The \emph{topological complexity} $\TC(X)$ of a space $X$ is a homotopy invariant that measures how complex the space is.
-This invariant was introduced by Farber in the study of robotics motion planning \cite{Far03}.
-Let us recall briefly the definition. \begin{definition} Let $X$ be a path connected space, and let $X^{I}$ be the path space of $X$ consisting of continuous paths $\gamma : I=[0,1] \to X$.
-The \emph{path fibration} $p : X^{I} \to X \times X$ is defined by $p(\gamma)=(\gamma(0),\gamma(1))$.
-The \emph{topological complexity} $\TC(X)$ is the smallest non-negative integer $n$ such that there exists an open cover $\{U_{i}\}_{i=1}^{n}$ of $X \times X$ with a continuous section $s_{i} : U_{i} \to X^{I}$ of the path fibration $p$ for each $i$.
-If such $n$ does not exist, then we define $\TC(X)=\infty$. \end{definition} This is a special case of a \emph{sectional category} or \emph{Schwarz genus} \cite{Sch61} for the path fibration.
-In this paper, we focus on the topological complexity for finite $T_0$ spaces, which are regarded as finite partially ordered sets (posets for short).
-We introduce another invariant $\CC(P)$, called the \emph{combinatorial complexity} for a finite space $P$ using purely combinatorial terms.
-Our main aim is to show the following equality. \begin{maina}[Theorem \ref{TC=CC}] It holds that $\TC(P) = \CC(P)$ for any path connected finite space $P$. \end{maina} This theorem suggests us that the topological complexity of a finite space can be calculated using combinatorial methods.
+This is a special case of a {\em sectional category} or {\em Schwarz genus} \cite{Sch61} for the path fibration.
+In this paper, we focus on the topological complexity for finite $T_0$ spaces, which are regarded as finite partially ordered sets (posets for short) \cite{Sto66}.
+We introduce another invariant $\CC(P)$, called the {\em combinatorial complexity} for a finite space $P$ using purely combinatorial terms.
+Our main aim is to show the following equality.

-On the other hand, a finite space $P$ can be associated with a simplicial complex $\K(P)$, called the \emph{order complex}.
-The combinatorial complexity of a finite space $P$ is an upper bound for the topological complexity of the order complex $\K(P)$. \begin{mainb}[Theorem \ref{TCK<CC}] It holds that $\TC(\K(P)) \leq \CC(P)$ for a path connected finite space $P$. \end{mainb}